 “Praying,” Abigail told her.
 Betty looked shocked.
 She set the heavy bucket down.

 “What good will that do now?
 Father prays and prays and nothing happens.
 We are a cursed village.
-God will not look us.”
+God will not hear us.”
 Her face was tight, her muscles rigid.
 Abigail knew fear and guilt lived behind it all.

 “It hurts no one to try.”
-They’d this argument many times before.
+They had this argument many times before.
 To Betty, there was no coming back from a sin this overwhelming.
 It had taken over the souls of the town; righteousness and goodness would never walk these streets again.
-It saddened Abigail to see how horribly these trials had effected the girl—she was once the most pious child Abigail knew, through her father’s staunch sermons often caused her great worry.
-Now she had no hope or faith left.
+It saddened Abigail to see how horribly these trials had affected the girl—she was once the most pious child Abigail knew, through her father’s staunch sermons often caused her great worry.
+Now, she had no hope or faith left.
 She had grown hard, angry.

-Betty snorted “Best be on with it.
+Betty snorted.
+“Best be on with it.
 Father will be expecting supper.”

 Abigail rose from her knees, her body feeling heavier than her age should allow.
 She fixed her shirts and prepared to go on with her day.
 Betty gave her a stony stare before turning to her own chores.